faruk-guler/LusuaL/Editors/emacs-buffer-navigation.md

 <pre>C-x 1</pre>

 If you ever used a terminal multiplexer like screen and tmux, the buffer commands will feel very familiar.

-## Exercise

-Play around with buffers.

-## Quiz Question

-How do you kill a buffer?

-## Quiz Answer

-C-x k